Multiscription announces Unleashd subscription service for free-to-play games

 “We couldn’t imagine our life without services like Netflix and Spotify that offer content from thousands of creators, so it seemed like a missed opportunity,” said Mikkelsen, in an email.
 “We realized that games have a unique possibility with free-to-play since we could integrate the service into the games instead of becoming a distribution channel ourselves and thereby meet the players in the games they are already playing.”

-Publishers share 50% of the subscription revenue, which is split in two ways; Firstly Multiscription allocates $1/month conversion bonus for each player that subscribes through publisher’s games, which is allocated for as long as the player stays subscribed even if they move away from the original game completely.
+Publishers share 50% of the subscription revenue, which is split in two ways; Firstly Multiscription allocates $1/month conversion bonus for each player that subscribes through a publisher’s games, which is allocated for as long as the player stays subscribed even if they move away from the original game completely.

 The remaining share — dubbed Engagement Based Revenue Share — is distributed based on how much time each subscriber spends in each game on Unleashd.
 For example, if the subscriber spent 100 minutes playing Unleashd games in one month, spending 70 minutes in Game A and 30 minutes in Game B, publisher A would get 70% and publisher B would get 30% of this share.